Springe direkt zu Inhalt

 Following the F.A.I.R. principles, Oral-History.Digital makes the interviews findable, accessible, interoperable, and reusable as audiovisual research data.
 A sophisticated rights management system protects the privacy of the interviewees.
 The infrastructure includes a media server for transcoding and streaming and a repository with an indexing and a research interface.
 Long-term preservation with persistent identifiers via CLARIN ensures the permanent availability of the interviews, regardless the duration of the project.
 For more information, see the page Documents (in German).

-Six partner institutions are involved in Oral-History.Digital.
-With the Center for Digital Systems at the University Library of Freie Universität Berlin, the Archive Deutsches Gedächtnis of the Institute for History and Biography at the FernUniversität in Hagen, and the Werkstatt der Erinnerung at the Research Centre for Contemporary History in Hamburg, the largest oral history institutions in Germany are contributing their extensive collections, many years of experience and networks to a joint research infrastructure.
+Five partner institutions are involved in Oral-History.Digital.
+With the University Library of Freie Universität Berlin, the Archive Deutsches Gedächtnis of the Institute for History and Biography at the FernUniversität in Hagen, and the Werkstatt der Erinnerung at the Research Centre for Contemporary History in Hamburg, the largest oral history institutions in Germany are contributing their extensive collections, many years of experience and networks to a joint research infrastructure.
+The Bavarian Archive for Speech Signals at the Ludwig-Maximilians-Universität München is responsible for long-term archiving and supports interview archives with speech recognition, alignment and anonymisation.
+The Chair of Media Informatics at the Otto-Friedrich-Universität Bamberg is responsible for data modelling and supports the work on authority files, search functionalities and rights management.
+The FernUniversität Hagen (formerly the Friedrich-Alexander-Universität Erlangen-Nürnberg) is testing the research environment for a study on the oral history of migration.